The central set and its application to the Kneser-Poulsen conjecture: Central sets

-In order to prove Lemma~\ref{cel_structure_lemma}, Lemma~\ref{crucial_lemma} and Lemma~\ref{sub_cutlocus_lemma} we have to deal with compact sets whose boundary is piecewise smooth.
-In this subsection we will assume that $U\subset M$ is a compact connected set with a non-empty interior, such that $S=\partial U$ is a piecewise smooth codimension one submanifold of $M$, and every maximal ball in $U$ has positive radius.
-Then for all sufficiently small $\varepsilon>0$ the function $\bfr_\varepsilon\colon C_U\to\bbR^+$ defined by the relation
+In order to prove Lemma~\ref{cel_structure_lemma}, Lemma~\ref{crucial_lemma} and Lemma~\ref{sub_cutlocus_lemma} we have to deal with compact sets whose boundary is non-smooth.
+In this subsection we will assume that $U\subset M$ is a compact connected set with a non-empty interior, such that $S=\partial U$ is a locally flat codimension one topological submanifold of $M$, and the radius of every maximal ball in $U$ is greater than some $\varepsilon_0>0$.
+Then for any $\varepsilon>0$, such that $\varepsilon<\varepsilon_0$, the function $\bfr_\varepsilon\colon C_U\to\bbR^+$ defined by the relation